Timothee Yap Jin Wei

 Timothee Yap Jin Wei (叶劲维; born 5 November 1994) is a Singaporean sprinter.
 He has represented Singapore at several major international competitions across the various age categories and at the senior level.
 He competed at the 2016 Summer Olympics in the men's 100 metres race; his time of 10.79 seconds in the second round did not qualify him for the semifinals.

 Athletics

 Yap took part in the Summer Olympics at the Rio 2016 where he participated in the 100m sprint.
 In the preliminaries, he clocked a time of 10.84s and finished second in Heat 3.
-He then qualified for Round 1 in heat 7 where he raced with Usain Bolt.
+He then qualified for the next round in Heat 7 where he raced with Usain Bolt.
 He was ranked 9th with a time of 10.79s, which was faster than the preliminaries.

 Showbiz career

 In September 2016, NoonTalk Media and Yap completed a contract.

 Yap debuted in the Mediacorp Toggle's web series 2589 Days Apart, together with Felicia Chin as the female lead.